Lobsang Konchok, who self-immolated in 2011, has been released after over 5 years in prison

 A monk who carried out and survived a self-immolation protest in 2011 has been released after over five years in prison.
 Lobsang Konchok, from Kirti Monastery in Ngaba County, eastern Tibet, was released on 28 March 2017.

 Lobsang Konchok carried out a self-immolation protest in September 2011 against Chinese repression in Tibet.
 He did so along with another young monk, Lobsang Kalsang.
 Both were aged between 18 and 19 at this time.
-Lobsang Kalsang is reported to have since died.
+Lobsang Kalsang's whereabouts and status are unknown at this time.

 Calling for Freedom